 Answering the door for Halloween trick-or-treaters isn't for everyone.
 You might not be a big fan of Halloween, or perhaps you just didn't get around to buying candy this year.
 Maybe you simply prefer to relax at home without interruption, regardless of whether the calendar says it's Oct.
 31. It's perfectly fine not to participate in trick-or-treating.
 But if you live in an area that's popular with trick-or-treaters, you might need to take some extra measures to keep trick-or-treaters away.

 Here are some tips that can help you avoid trick-or-treaters.

-Turn Off Outdoor Lights
+Turn Off Your Outdoor Lights

 Post a Sign

-Place a Bowl of Candy Outside
+Place a Candy Bowl Outside